Qufu: Administrative divisions

 The city of Qufu is divided into 4 subdistricts, and 8 towns.
 The city government is located within Lucheng Subdistrict.

 History

+Pre Qin era

 During the Shang, the area around Qufu was home to the people of Yan, who were counted by the Chinese among the "Eastern Barbarians" or Dongyi.
 Along with Pugu (around Binzhou) and Xu (along the Huai River), Yan joined the Shang prince Wu Geng and the Three Guards in their failed rebellion against the Duke of Zhou c.
 1042 BC.
 After the rebels' defeat, the Duke launched punitive campaigns against the Dongyi, forcing their submission and placing their territory under loyal nobles.
 The territory of the Yan became part of the state of Lu, who made Qufu their capital throughout the Spring and Autumn period.
 This city had walls considerably larger than the present Ming-era fortifications, including more land to the east and north.